pedro742k2/pedro742k2/README.md

 - 👋 Hi, I’m Pedro Batista
 - 👀 I’m interested in learning new things everyday, specially in web and mobile development, eletronics and IOT
 - 🌱 I’m currently learning JavaScript, Typescript and Kotlin
 - 💞️ I’m looking to collaborate on almost any kind of projects.
-I'm looking for any kind of experience in the area and developing my skills
+I'm looking for experience in the area and developing my skills!
 - 📫 If you want to reach me, here's my email: batista742k2@gmail.com

 <!---